audacity/audacity-from-svn-5GB/sf-cvs/trunk/audacity-src/README.txt

-Audacity: A Free, Cross-Platform Digital Audio Editor
+Audacity(R): A Free, Cross-Platform Digital Audio Editor
 WWW:   http://audacity.sourceforge.net/

+Audacity is copyright (c) 1999-2008 by Audacity Team.
+This copyright notice applies to all documents in the Audacity source code archive, except as otherwise noted (mostly in the lib-src subdirectories).

 "Audacity" is a registered trademark of Dominic Mazzoni.

 Version 1.3.5 (beta)

 Contents of this README: